gammasoft71/Examples_wxWidgets/README.md

 ## Picker Controls

+[ColourPickerCtrl](src/PickerControls/ColourPickerCtrl) Shows how to create a ColourPickerCtrl widget with wxColourPickerCtrl.

 [DatePickerCtrl](src/PickerControls/DatePickerCtrl) Shows how to create a DatePicker widget with wxDatePickerCtrl.

+[DirPickerCtrl](src/PickerControls/DirPickerCtrl) Shows how to create a DirPickerCtrl widget with wxDirPickerCtrl.

+[FilePickerCtrl](src/PickerControls/FilePickerCtrl) Shows how to create a FilePickerCtrl widget with wxFilePickerCtrl.

+[FontPickerCtrl](src/PickerControls/FontPickerCtrl) Shows how to create a FontPickerCtrl widget with wxFontPickerCtrl.

 [TimePickerCtrl](src/PickerControls/TimePickerCtrl) Shows how to create a TimePicker widget with wxTimePickerCtrl.